GeostatsGuy/GeostatsPy_Intro_Course/README.md

 # Introduction to GeostatsPy Course

-Introduction to spatial data analytics and machine learning with GeostatsPy Python package
+Introduction to spatial data analytics and geostatistics with the GeostatsPy Python package

 <p>